kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.txt

 **Ticks**

-Using tweezers if available, grasp the tick where it is attached to the skin and pull straight out with steady, even pressure.
+1. Using tweezers if available, grasp the tick where it is attached to the skin.
+2. Pull straight out with steady, even pressure.
 Do not twist or jerk the tick.
 Do not squeeze the tick's body.
-Treat the area as you would for a bug bite.
+3. Treat the area as you would for a bug bite.

-***Leeches***
+**Leeches**

 To remove a leech:
 1. Pull it taut (but not too tight).